Mexican-Style Street Corn with Lime Mayo – FODMAPed!

 - ½ cup (16 g) finely chopped fresh cilantro

 - ¼ cup (25 g) freshly grated Parmesan cheese

 - Low FODMAP hot sauce, such as Tabasco or Texas Pete’s, for serving

-- Light a grill.
+Light a grill.
 Drizzle the corn all over with olive oil.
 Grill over high heat, turning occasionally, until lightly charred in spots, about 5 minutes.
 Transfer to the platter.
 Spread the corn all over with the lime mayo and sprinkle with the chopped cilantro and Parmesan.
-Serve right away with hot sauce.
+Cut cobs in half (half a cob per serving) and serve right away with hot sauce.

 DO IT AHEAD

 - The lime mayo can be refrigerated in an airtight container for 3 days.